chryzsh/DarthSidious/creating.md

 * Add the "Domain Users" group to the administrators group using `net localgroup administrators /add "DOMAIN\Domain Users"`
 * To confirm the group was added, run `net localgroup Administrators` and you should see "Domain Users" added to that group
 * Log in to each of the domain users you created earlier on the workstations, except one box of your choosing, where you log in as DA
-* Ping al the machines back and forth to make sure everything is working.
+* Ping all the machines back and forth to make sure everything is working.
 Ping Kali and the host as well.